LukePappa/Ourism/text.md

-The fulfillment one may find in the act of existing itself is called Ennea.
+Fulfillment from simply existing is called Ennea.
 One who cultivates Ennea is an Ourite.